oobabooga/text-generation-webui/docs/llama.cpp.md

 #### Pre-converted

-Download the ggml or gguf models directly into your `text-generation-webui/models` folder, making sure that its name contains `ggml` or `gguf` somewhere and ends in `.bin`.
-It's a single file.
+Download the ggml or gguf models directly into your `text-generation-webui/models` folder.
+It will be a single file.
+* For ggml models, make sure it's name contains `ggml` and ends in `.bin`.
+* For gguf models, make sure it's file ends in `gguf`.

 `q4_K_M` quantization is recommended.